Have you considered decluttering your marriage? Many couples declutter their homes at different points —how about decluttering your marriage?

 [Steve & Cindy: This question actually piles on top of the other for us.
 What didn’t work, is allowing ourselves to be so drawn into the drama of things that happen to us that we forget to be kind to one another.
 Also, we just can’t allow worry to rule over our thoughts and actions.
 That can just add to the problems we’re facing.
 So, we catch ourselves from allowing unkind thoughts and actions to even start or continue.

-Also, it hasn’t worked for us to stew over things we can’t change.
-Right now, we’re facing a $14,000 roof repair/replacement.
-That’s on top of other expenses that appeared to come out of nowhere.
-(And we are anything but rich people.)
+It hasn’t worked for us to stew over things we can’t change.
+Right now, we’re facing an expensive roof repair/replacement on top of other expenses that appeared to come out of nowhere.
+(And we are NOT rich people.)
 But worrying, and stewing only adds to the problem.
 After getting over the initial shock, we work hard to put our cares upon the Lord; and then we work on doing what needs to be done.
 We don’t always do this like we should.
 But we’re working on getting better at it.
 God knows our needs; and we just need to trust Him more and know that God will make a way where there seems to be no way.]

 Yes – even though we are, as the term goes, ‘gym rats’ and go to our local fitness facility usually Monday through Friday in the mornings, we have also agreed for this year to take some leisurely walks throughout our complex on weekends; and while doing so we bring along 3 x 5 cards that have Bible verses on them.
 We walk and take turns reading the verses.
 Then we share what they mean to us and what we sense God would have us to do with the words we are reading.
 And then we work to commit them to memory.
 This is our physical and spiritual adventure together as a husband and wife.
 If you have children, and depending on their age, this could be a fun and productive family activity too.